DukeVZ/Totaly-me-and-not-chat-GPT-project/SECURITY.md

 | ------- | ------------------ |
 | School   | :white_check_mark: |

-### Reporting a Vulnerability
+### Reporting Bugs and Vulnerabilities

-Please report vulnerabilities to the issue page
+open a pull request and please specify what it is.(bug/vulnarbility)